BahugunaSaumya/SoftwareEngineering-TCD/README.md

 I have implemented DAG using BFS(Breadth First Search)

-I had to implement a completley diffrent code for DAG as my LCA code used Binary search tree dynamically which is completely useless for DAG in every way.
+I had to implement a completley different code for DAG as my LCA code used Binary search tree dynamically which is completely useless for DAG in every way.

 I have implemented DAG using BFS(Breadth First Search).